The first moment of quadratic twists of modular $L$-functions: Abstract

 \section{Abstract}

-We obtain the asymptotic formula with an error term $O(X^{\frac{1}{2} + \varepsilon})$ for the smoothed first moment of quadratic twists of modular $L$-functions.
+We obtain an asymptotic formula with an error term $O(X^{\frac{1}{2} + \varepsilon})$ for the smoothed first moment of quadratic twists of modular $L$-functions.
 We also give a similar result for the smoothed first moment of the first derivative of quadratic twists of modular $L$-functions.
-The argument is largely based on Young's recursive method \cite{Young01,Young}.
+The argument is largely based on Young's works (Acta Arith 138(1):73--99, 2009 and Selecta Math 19(2):509--543, 2013).